KDE/digikam-doc/README.md

 In order to limit the byte count to the minimum the following command chain shall be used to reduce the png file size.

 A factor of 2-4 can be gained.
-From within the folder where the png reside, use script project/optpng.sh.
+From within the folder where the png resides, use script project/optpng.sh.
 This script requires pngnq and optipng command line tools installed on the system.

 To process all png files in one step use this command line: